“The ball is round and the game lasts 90 minutes.”– Sepp Herberger

 While the tenacity and tactical awareness of the German team has over the years been acknowledged and – often through gritted teeth – admired, the skill, grace and dynamism of many who have worn the famous Schwarz und Weiß has more often than not been overlooked.
 Football is after all much more than simply being able to hold one’s nerve during a penalty shootout or remain standing after almost two hours in the energy-sapping, baking heat of a rarefied Mexican cauldron.

 This part of the website consists of six main sections – a brief history of the team from the foundation of the DFB in 1908, biographies of the ten Nationaltrainers who have led the team, team records including a list of every single international match, player records, details of all national post-war national stadia, and a look at the former East German national team.

 The team is traditionally known in Germany as Die Nationalmannschaft (“the national team”), but is also referred to as die deutsche Elf (“the German eleven”), die DFB Elf (“the DFB eleven”), die Nationalelf (“the national eleven”) and variations thereof.
-Also popular are less formal nicknames, such as Jogi’s Jungs (“Jogi’s boys”).
+Also popular are less formal nicknames that run with the times, such as Jogi’s Jungs (“Jogi’s boys”).